NevilDabre/crsscore/README.md

 // Get the latest score and other information const crsScore = async () => {
   const crsScoreResult = await getCrsScore();
-  // Do your stuff with result and retrun result in promise! console.log(crsScoreResult);
+  // Do your stuff with result.
+NOTE - returns result in a promise. console.log(crsScoreResult);
   return crsScoreResult;
 };